lookbook-hq/lookbook/docs/src/guide/quick-start.md

 This will generate an `ExampleComponent` class and corresponding template in `app/components`, and a `ExampleComponentPreview` [preview class](https://viewcomponent.org/guide/previews.html#previews) in `test/components/previews`.

-## View the preview in Lookbook
+## Open the preview in the Lookbook UI

-Now start the server (if it isn't already running), point your browser to `http://localhost:3000/lookbook` and click on the `Example` component link in the sidebar on the left.
+Start the server (if it isn't already running), point your browser to `http://localhost:3000/lookbook` and click on the `Example` component link in the sidebar on the left.

-You will see the component preview in the Lookbook UI - nothing much to look at yet but it's a start!
+You will see the component preview in the Lookbook UI.
+It's nothing much to look at yet but it's a good start!

 {{ image "get_started_example_component.png" }}

-## Make some changes
+## Making changes

-Now let's make some changes to the generated component files.
+Now let's make some changes to the component files created by the generator.

 ### Edit the component template